 How can we fix this?

 Raise awareness.
 Various Equal Pay Days have been established to bring attention to the pay gap.
-The main day for 2022 is on March 15 — marking how far into this year a woman in the US would need to work, on average, to catch up to a man’s pay from 2021.
-Black Women’s Equal Pay Day is on September 21.
-Native Women's Equal Pay Day is December 1.
-And Latinas' Equal Pay Day is on December 8.
+In 2023, Equal Pay Day falls on March 14, which marks how far into this year a woman in the US would need to work, on average, to catch up to a man’s pay from 2022.
+This year, Black Women’s Equal Pay Day is on July 27.
+Latina’s Equal Pay Day is on October 5.
+And Native Women's Equal Pay Day is on November 30.
+AANHPI Women’s Equal Pay Day is still TBD (it was observed on May 3 in 2022).

 The more people recognize and understand the pay gap, the more pressure it can put on employers and the gov to make systemic changes and fix it.
 Like supporting pay transparency, offering mentorship programs and clear growth opportunities, and providing paid family and medical leave.